dart-archive/dart2_fix/README.md

 flutter packages pub global run dart2_fix --apply
 ```

+### Will this make all of my code Dart 2 compliant?

+No.  Currently this only fixes the renaming of various deprecated constant
+names.
+Some of the less uniform constant renamings are not handled by this
+tool.
+For example `Endianness.BIG_ENDIAN` has been renamed to `Endian.big` but
+this will not be caught.
+After running this tool, remaining issues can be found
+by running the dart analyzer (or flutter analyze) and fixing any deprecation
+warnings.

+### I'm getting new static (or runtime errors) after running dart2_fix, what went wrong?

+This tool can't catch conflicts between the new constant names and any fields or
+local variables that you might have in scope.
+If you get new analysis warnings
+or runtime failures after running this tool, check to see whether one of the
+changes made has caused a naming conflict with something else in scope.
+The
+most common cause of this is having a local variable named `json` in a scope
+where `JSON.decode` gets renamed to `json.decode`.
+To help with fixing these
+kinds of conflicts, the following top level members have been added to
+`dart:convert`: `jsonDecode`, `jsonEncode`, `base64Decode`, `base64Encode`, and
+`base64UrlEncode`.
+These top level members are equivalent to `json.decode`,
+`json.decode`, etc, and can be used to avoid naming conflicts where required.

 ### Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].

 [tracker]: https://github.com/dart-lang/dart2_fix/issues